Slap an ergonomic design and purpose on any regular tool, and it becomes easier and less straining to use.

 - Suitable for knife hold crocheters

-- Not suitable for crocheters who experience metal as cold
+- Not suitable for crocheters who don’t like cold metal

 The handle comprises two plastics: one colorful and soft, and the other white and firm.
 They’re lightweight.